-Finally there was a comment from Samuel Chinedu Udeh on my first post that said this:
+Finally there was a comment from a gentleman who shall remain nameless to spare embarrassment that said this:

 “rule ain’t gonna change because some dull England can’t take a shot from 16 yards.
 Get a life. shit post.”

-In reply I say Samuel, why not learn the following:
+In reply I say, why not learn the following:

 - How far the penalty spot is from the goal line